Driverless rideshares continue to expand in Austin

 AUSTIN, Texas — Experts say autonomous vehicles in the Austin metro will expand over the coming years.

-If you've been in Downtown Austin recently, odds are you saw more autonomous or self-driving vehicles on the roads.
+If you've been in Downtown Austin recently, odds are you've seen more autonomous or self-driving vehicles on the roads.

-The city's transportation department said General Motors-owned Cruise rideshare has more than 50 autonomous cars on our roads; Waymo is testing out 10 of its driverless taxis and Volkswagen is using Austin as a trial site for its first driverless car.
+The City of Austin's transportation department said General Motors-owned Cruise rideshare has more than 50 autonomous cars on our roads.
+Waymo is testing out 10 of its driverless taxis, and Volkswagen is using Austin as a trial site for its first driverless car.

-The City of Austin said it does not provide incentives to these private companies.
-Experts said the lifestyle, large pool of tech talent and loose state regulations pull these companies to Austin.
+The City said it does not provide incentives to these private companies.
+Experts say the lifestyle, large pool of tech talent and loose state regulations pull these companies to Austin.

-"The Austin region ranks as a national leader when it comes to attracting businesses from an innovation and technology standpoint," said Opportunity Austin Senior Vice President of Communication and External Affairs Stacy Schmitt.
+"The Austin region ranks as a national leader when it comes to attracting businesses from an innovation and technology standpoint," said Stacy Schmitt, Opportunity Austin's senior vice president of Communication and External Affairs.

-"The Austin district specifically and the organization as a whole has been open to trying to solve traffic in ways that are a little outside the box," said civil engineer Brian Gettinger.
+"The Austin district specifically and the organization as a whole has been open to trying to solve traffic in ways that are a little outside the box," civil engineer Brian Gettinger said.

 Gettinger said this is only the beginning for Austin.
 The Texas Department of Transportation (TxDOT) said it plans to start getting input in the future on a proposed road specifically for driverless vehicles.
 It would run from East Austin to Pflugerville, Round Rock and Georgetown.
 TxDOT said earlier this year, the "MoKan corridor" study was postponed to prioritize resources.